yassine-bouabda/yassine-bouabda.github.io/README.md

 Developed a robust framework using a **decoder-encoder architecture** to predict maintenance needs in building facilities, significantly reducing downtime and improving system efficiency.

 ![Vibration and Temperature sensors](data/img/sensors.png)

-**Key Technologies:** Python, TensorFlow, Keras, Auto-encoders
+*Image of installed sensors to collect machines data* **Key Technologies:** Python, TensorFlow, Keras, Auto-encoders

 ---